Kong/openresty-build-tools/README.md

                                 WARNING: this removes everything inside the work directory --no-artifact-cache       disable artifact caching and re-install all the softwares
-                                WARNING: this removes everything inside the prefix directory --luarocks                version of LuaRocks to build, such as 3.0.4. if absent LuaRocks will not be built
+                                WARNING: this removes everything inside the prefix directory --no-openresty-patches    do not apply openresty-patches while compiling OpenResty, patching is enabled by default
+      --luarocks                version of LuaRocks to build, such as 3.0.4. if absent LuaRocks will not be built
       --debug                   disable compile time optimizations and memory pooling for NGINX,